rbrooks95/Snake-Game/README.md

 ### Description

-The player controls a snake, which roams around on a bordered plane, picking up food , trying to avoid hitting its own tail or the edges of the playing area.
+The player controls a snake, which roams around on a bordered plane, picking up food , trying to avoid hitting its own tail.
 Each time the snake eats a piece of food, its tail grows longer, making the game more difficult.

 ### Technologies Used